Arm Lift Overview

 People who have lost a substantial amount of weight due after bariatric surgery, after pregnancy or from diet and exercise can experience excess skin on different parts of the body.
 These changes become evident in the upper arms when the skin begins to sag and take on a "loose hammock" appearance, especially when the arms are raised.
 Loose upper arm skin can also be a natural result of aging as the skin begins to lose thickness and elasticity, underlying support fat thins out and levels of collagen in the skin decrease.

-Removing sagging skin and excess fat from the upper arms can dramatically improve the appearance of your arms and provide a boost to your self-esteem.
+Removing sagging skin and excess fat from the upper arms with an Arm Lift can dramatically improve the appearance of your arms and provide a boost to your self-esteem.
 Your arms will appear more slim, smooth and youthful and you will probably feel much more comfortable wearing short sleeves, swimwear and other clothing that exposes the arms.

 - Are in good physical and psychological health.